resir014/moonlight-web-old/README.md

 Adding stuff
 ------------

-All comics and log posts go to the `_posts` directory.
-The file names should go as follows: `yyyy-mm-dd-comic-or-log-title-here.md`.
+All log posts go to the `_posts` directory.
+The file names should go as follows: `yyyy-mm-dd-log-title-here.md`.

-### Logs

 The following header is required for logs: